bitmaks/cm-web-fonts/README.md

 Link this stylesheet: `https://cdn.jsdelivr.net/gh/aaaakshat/cm-web-fonts@latest/fonts.css` in your html `<head>`.

 ### Web demo
 Check out [https://checkmyworking.com/cm-web-fonts/]() to get download links and see a customisable demo of the Computer Modern font family.
+Or visit [https://texblog.akshatbisht.com]() to view a working implementation of a site fetching from this CDN.

 ### Example Code
 ```html